divy4/ansible/README.md

 setup roles, as deploy roles are only concerned with deploying what is _currently_ installed by it's setup role.

-The only exceptions to this rule are roles whose tasks all fall into either a setup role or a deploy role.
-In this case, the additional `_setup` or `_deploy` in the name can be dropped.
-However, it is possible that the _playbook_ that executes this role will still be split up into setup and deploy playbooks as the common role has a deploy component (e.g. setting the hostname).

 ### Variable Layout and Precedence

 Remember [Chef attributes](https://docs.chef.io/attributes/)?